ioncodes/GitSpector/README.md

 * git is the API url for git repo.

 settings.json stores your authentication data for GitHub and other application settings.
+You don't need to manually set them, just start up the application and click on the wrench at the top left corner.
 ```json
 {"username":"your-username","password":"your-password"}
 ```